No Clean Solder Paste

 Today’s no clean lead-free solder pastes are the newest, high technology solder pastes on the market.
 Research and development efforts have been focused on no clean lead-free solder pastes due to the increasing use of these products.
 Water-soluble, lead-free solder pastes are still used, but the volume of consumption is declining.

-No clean solder paste is widely used because the flux residues do not need to be washed off of the circuit board after reflow.
-This simplifies the overall surface mount assembly process.
-The elimination of the wash process also allows for the use of components that cannot be exposed to water.
+No clean solder pastes are popular because the flux residues do not need to be washed off of the circuit board after reflow.
+This simplifies the surface mount assembly process and improves productivity.